islandjoe/portfolio/README.md

 ## [React Movies](http://compendium.xyz.react-movies.s3-website-us-east-1.amazonaws.com)

 A single-page React application (SPA) that uses __themoviedb.org__'s API to fetch the latest movies and their infos.
-This app features Local Storage for caching (in the event that the user is offline).
+This app features Local Storage for caching (in the event that the user is offline) and is hosted in an AWS S3 bucket.

 ## [7-Minute Workout](https://compendium.xyz/portfolio/7-minute-workout/)